Lady-G/phpbb-ext-showtopicstarter/README.md

 * Download and unpack the repository into `ext/marttiphpbb/showtopicstarter`
 * Enable `Show Topic Starter` in the ACP at `Customise -> Manage extensions`.

+## Customisation

+You can customise the text description by modifying '/ext/marttiphpbb/showtopicstarter/language/en/common.php' Replace 'Topic Starter' in the line 'MARTTIPHPBB_SHOWTOPICSTARTER_TOPIC_STARTER'	=> 'Topic Starter',' with your customised text.

+You can customise the appearance by modifying the CSS file '/ext/marttiphpbb/showtopicstarter/styles/prosilver/theme/showtopicstarter.css'

+Clear the system cache after the files have been modified.
+(ACP -> General -> Purge the cache)

 ## Uninstall

 * Disable `Show Topic Starter` in the ACP at `Customise -> Extension Management -> Extensions`.